 Bottom Line

-Transparent Labs 100% Grass-Fed Whey Protein Isolate is essentially pure protein, with 28 grams coming from the macronutrient responsible for building muscle and increasing satiety1 (the feeling of being full).
+If you’re looking for one of the best clean protein powders, check out Transparent Labs 100% Grass-Fed Whey Protein Isolate.
+It’s essentially pure protein, with 28 grams coming from the macronutrient responsible for building muscle and increasing satiety2 (the feeling of being full).
 There’s just one gram of carbohydrates and zero grams of fat in most flavors, making it a great option for anyone whose main focus is protein intake.

-We like Transparent Labs for those looking to build muscle or lose weight, which is why we named it our best overall protein powder.
+We like Transparent Labs for those looking to build muscle or lose weight.

 Third-party lab test results for Transparent Labs Whey Isolate Protein Powder